ed-asriyan/proxy-server/README.md

 2. Create `vault.txt` file in the repository root.
 Put your vault password file in it. **Make sure that only you have permissions to read/write it: `chmod 600 vault.txt`!**

-## Update shadowsocks users
+## How to update list of SS users
-Users are stored in [encrypted users.yml file](roles/outline/vars/users.yml) with the following structure:
+Users are stored in [encrypted users.yml file](inventory/group_vars/all/users.yml) with the following schema:
 ```yaml
 users:
   user1_name: